aochagavia/Rust-Sudoku-Solver/README.md

 Rust-Sudoku-Solver
 ==================

-A basic application to solve sudokus using the Rust programming language v0.9.
+A basic application to solve sudokus using the Rust programming language v0.10.

 ##Why?

-Because I needed an excuse to program something in Rust, and I had curiosity to know if I could make a non-bruteforcing algorithm to solve a sudoku.
+Because I needed an excuse to program something in Rust, and I was curious about if I could make a non-bruteforcing algorithm to solve a sudoku.

 ##How does it work?